lee2sman/nosebook/_posts/2020-09-13-xzone-virtual-autonomous-zone.md

 During the workshop we presented Xzone in a minimal starter state.
 We had 10 participants, a perfect amount for a small intentional community, and we spoke about our previous experiences in [autonomous spaces](https://leetusman.tumblr.com/post/5443687305/kaszinocollective) both IRL and virtually.

 I shared experiences from Occupy, [The People's Library](https://en.wikipedia.org/wiki/The_People%27s_Library), various squats, communes, and temporary autonomous zones.
-We mentioned the [Capitol Hill Autonomous Zone or Capital Hill Organized Protest](https://en.wikipedia.org/wiki/Capitol_Hill_Autonomous_Zone), [free universities] (https://en.wikipedia.org/wiki/Copenhagen_Free_University), and other non-traditional and [experimental zones](https://institutforx.dk/) as possible references.
+We mentioned the [Capitol Hill Autonomous Zone or Capital Hill Organized Protest](https://en.wikipedia.org/wiki/Capitol_Hill_Autonomous_Zone), [free universities](https://en.wikipedia.org/wiki/Copenhagen_Free_University), and other non-traditional and [experimental zones](https://institutforx.dk/) as possible references.

 Some reference slide images are in a [PDF](https://raw.githubusercontent.com/lee2sman/lee2sman.github.io/master/projects/xzone/xzone-slides.pdf).